mcclaskey/batch_fslstats/README.md

 ## B. Setup recommmendations
 * WSL2 on windows running the default Ubuntu distribution
+* Understanding of shell configuration files and the differences between them.
+[This page](https://unix.stackexchange.com/questions/129143/what-is-the-purpose-of-bashrc-and-how-does-it-work) and [this page](https://stackoverflow.com/questions/415403/whats-the-difference-between-bashrc-bash-profile-and-environment) are some of the more informative pages I've found.
+With a few exceptions that aren't relevant here, shell configuration files are generally located in your home directory.

 ## C. Setup instructions

 ### 1. Install WSL2 if you are on a PC